 Chlorine and iodine work well to kill bacteria and viruses.
 However, these disinfectants will not kill parasites like

 Cryptosporidium.
-Sometimes there may be a risk of parasites, but it will be very hard to know this, especially in an emergency.
-If boiling isn’t possible, the best way to make water safe is with a combination of treatments.
+It can be hard to know if there’s a risk of parasites, especially in an emergency.
+If you can’t boil water, the best way to make water safe is by doing more than 1 type of treatment.

-How do I disinfect my water with chlorine?
+How do I disinfect drinking water with chlorine?

-You can chlorinate your water with water purification tablets or bleach.
+You can use water purification tablets or bleach to chlorinate your water.

 You can buy the tablets from most outdoor supply or camping stores.
 Follow the directions on the package.